linux-remote/linux-remote/README.md

 **Step 2:**  `sudo node init`

-It will generate config.js, and set permission: Only `root` users can read it..
+It will generate config.js, and set permission: Only `root` users can read it.

 <br>